Lebanon's top Christian cleric backs central bank governor as currency tumbles

 "We ask: who benefits from the destabilisation of the central bank governorship?
 The beneficiary himself knows," said Rai.
 "We know the dire outcome, which is eliminating the confidence of the Lebanese people and (foreign) states in the constitutional foundations of the state."
 Lebanon is governed according to a sectarian political system that parcels out state positions according to religious group.
 The central bank governorship is reserved for a Maronite Christian while the premier is always a Sunni Muslim.

 Diab's government was formed in January with the support of powerful Iran-backed Shi'ite movement Hezbollah and has struggled to enact stalled reforms demanded by foreign donors.
-Gebran Bassil, head of Lebanon's largest Christian party, said while the central bank bore a large responsibility for losses and poor policies, it was the state "first and foremost" that must account for the crisis.
+Gebran Bassil, head of President Michel Aoun's Maronite Christian party, echoed many of Diab's criticisms, saying the central bank bore "great responsibility" for losses incurred and lack of transparency and coordination.

+Bassil said the state must now take responsibility for "correcting" these mistakes, and said such moves would not constitute a "coup against the free financial system or central bank independence".
+The currency's rapid fall has raised the prospect of price hikes and broader unrest at a time when unemployment has soared and a coronavirus lockdown has dealt an additional blow.

 - READ MORE ON: